Reverse Engineering Gene Interaction Networks Using the Phi-Mixing Coefficient: Theoretical Details

-One of the first papers to use the concept of mutual information to construct GINs is \cite{BK00}.
-In that paper, the authors compute the mutual information between every pair of genes, and introduce an undirected edge between nodes $i$ and $j$ if and only if the mutual information $I(X_i,X_j)$ between the corresponding random variables $X_i$ and $X_j$ is positive.
-In the particular example studied, they had 79 samples, which they binned into ten bins, thereby discretizing each random variable into one of ten values.
-Then the mutual information between these discretized variables is used as an approximation for the true mutual information.
-Actually, they select a small threshold $\e$ and introduce an undirected edge between nodes $i$ and $j$ if and only if $I(X_i,X_j) \geq \e$.
-They refer to the resulting (undirected) graph as an `influence network'.
+One of the first papers to infer GINs using mutual information is \cite{Butte2000}.
+In that paper, the authors compute the mutual information between every pair of genes, and introduce an undirected edge between nodes $i$ and $j$ if and only if the mutual information $I(X_i,X_j)$ between the corresponding random variables $X_i$ and $X_j$ exceeds a minimum threshold.
+They refer to the resulting (undirected) graph as an ``influence network.''
 Indeed, in their framework, the presence of an (undirected) edge between two nodes $i$ and $j$ makes no distinction between gene $i$ influencing gene $j$ or vice versa.
 Also, no distinction is made between direct and indirect influence.
-As a consequence, the influence networks produced by the method in \cite{BK00} are overly dense.
+As a consequence, the influence networks produced by the method in \cite{Butte2000} are extremely dense.